tarjelavik/revision-visualization/README.md

 This repo contains code and documentation for the visualization component of the Revision project.
 The app is built with Node.js, Express and React.
 It fetches data from the Birgitta-endpoint at https://sparql.birgitta.uib.no/birgitta-revision/query.

+## How to run
+`git clone git@git.app.uib.no:revision/revision-visualization.git` and then `cd revision-visualization`

 ## Available scripts

 ### `npm run install:server`